mhusseinsh/CarND-Advanced-Lane-Lines/README.md

 1. <strong>Summary</strong>

     Python3 with openCV functions were used to perform the camera calibration and do the undistortion of an image.
-Afterwards, focusing on a specific region and applying a perspective tranformation to retrieve a "bird's eye view" of the road.
+Afterwards, focusing on a specific region and applying a perspective tranformation to retrieve a "bird's-eye view" of the road.
 Then using Gradient and Color thresholding operations to detect lanes lines of the road by creating a Binary image where the points are lane areas.

     To be able to detect the lanes, a slinding window search approach was implemented to search for the lane lines where the most binary activations are available in the image, and search around polynomial approach was implemented to search for lanes within a certain margin of a previously successful detection.